sladyn98/auto-go-format/README.md

 # auto-go-format
-This github action automatically formats your golang files in pull requests and pushes them.:rocket:
+This github action automatically formats your golang files in pull requests and pushes them. :rocket:

 # Installation